Engin-Boot/capture-behavior-of-a-visit-counter-ana301/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given the patient is allowed to have visitors and the hospital is open When the visitors visit in the week
+  Given the hospital is open and is allowing visitors When the visitors visit in the week
   Then increase the number of visitors in that hour/day of the week

 Scenario: Alert when seating capacity is full

-  Given the hospital is open and more visitors are allowed When more visitors visit and no seat is empty
+  Given the hospital is open and is allowing visitors When more visitors visit and no seat is empty
   Then alert that all seats are full